xavipzc/instagru/README.md

 ## Description

-This is an Instagram-like's website from scratch, first project right after the Piscine PHP (2 intensive weeks to learn PHP, SQL, JavaScript, CSS, HTML).
+This is an Instagram-like's website project from scratch, first project right after the 42's Piscine PHP (2 intensive weeks to learn PHP, SQL, JavaScript, CSS, HTML).
 Users can create and manage there account, do photo montage using the webcam and share it to the community.

-Frameworks are forbidden.
+### Constraints

+* PHP / HTML / CSS
+* Natives Javascript API
+* PDO connection to DB
+* No frameworks
+* Security

-### Objectives
+### Features

 * User management
 * Auth management
+* Photo montage using webcam or an uploaded image
+* Comments & Likes
 * Emailing
 * Security

-### Skills

-* Web
-* DB & Data
-* Security
+* AJAX

 ### Installation